 Leonardo DiCaprio and Kate Winslet star as Frank and April Wheeler.
 They follow a common path, they fall in love, get married, move to suburbia, have kids, all the time while working jobs they hate and slowly becoming bored of life and each other.
 Without giving too much away, April Wheeler tries to change the trajectory of their boring lives by convincing Frank to start afresh and move to Paris.

 April Wheeler’s character really resonated with me, she told Frank “it takes backbone to lead the life you want”.
 She knew there was more to life than working as a housewife and her husband working a “stupid job” in the city.
 April couldn’t stand life’s pretences, her fake friends and their routine nights out.
 She was desperate to escape their suburban hell.

 “It takes backbone to lead the life you want”April Wheeler (Revolutionary Road)

 Another likeable character is John Givings played by Michael Shannon.
 He’s confined to the state “funny farm” and allowed out on brief visits with his parents.
 John’s a non-conformist in the sense he speaks the truth, regardless of how uncomfortable it is.

-The irony is that everyone keeping up with pleasantries and lying about how happy they are, are deemed to be the sane ones.
-While John who speaks the brutal truth is the one labelled “insane”.
+The characters who keep up with pleasantries and lie about being happy, are deemed to be the sane ones (a true irony).
+While John who speaks the brutal truth is labelled “insane”.
 A good example of this is when John questions Frank on why he works a job he doesn’t like in the clip below.

 We need more people like John with his sobering advice and uncomfortable questioning.
 So much of life is make-believe, acting out pretences and keeping up with the Joneses.
 If we’re not careful, work and home life can become a rendition of The Emperor’s New Clothes.